roberrevil/Algorithms-Data-Structures/algorithms/sorting/bubble.md

 Finally, the sorted list is returned.

-The time complexity of the bubble sort algorithm is $O(n^2)$, where $n$ is the number of elements in the input list.
+The time complexity of the bubble sort algorithm is O(n^2), where n is the number of elements in the input list.
 However, it can be optimized with a flag to check if any swaps were made during a pass, allowing early termination if the list is already sorted.